dario-vega/demo-simple-nosql-cluster/MRTABLE.md

 Now it is time to test.
 Scripts are available [here](https://github.com/dario-vega/crdt-blog-nosql)

-# Backup using migrator Tool
+# Backup/Restore using migrator Tool
 The instructions below specify a manual procedure for creating a backup of a multi-region table and a procedure for restoring that table in the event of table level data loss or corruption.

 **NOTE** This exemple is provided for educational purposes only.